Skip to content

 • 0 comments

 16. This is an example of a solution that we prepared for someone else.
 The solution that we prepare for you will be based on your particular needs.
 However, it’s a good way for you to get an idea of how we work and a great way to start a conversation about how your needs are similar or different.
 The Customer’s Circumstances.
-A company with multiple business lines (B2B and B2G) wanted to improve the quality of their proposal writing and accelerate their proposals.
-Their initial plan was to imp
+A company with international offices contacted us about proposal training for 500-600 people.
+They weren’t sure what to do because it just wasn’t economical to send an in

 • 0 comments

 17. This is an example of a solution that we prepared for someone else.
 The solution that we prepare for you will be based on your particular needs.
 However, it’s a good way for you to get an idea of how we work and a great way to start a conversation about how your needs are similar or different.
 The Customer’s Circumstances.
-There were two customers.
-One was a government contractor that wanted to see how their proposals stacked up against our standards.
-The other was a small mom and pop finan
+A company wanted training in proposal writing provided at their site.
+They were potentially interested in other services, but wanted to start off with the training.

 • 0 comments